 Monetary policy at the crossroads in the advanced economies

-Households set to cut their precautionary savings
+European households likely to reduce their precautionary savings slightly

 The upturn in the advanced economies should buoy up French exports

 In Q1 2014, French exports slowed down sharply (+0.3% after +1.6%).
 The dynamism of the imports of France’s trading partners was less than expected and the demand for French products progressed weakly, especially that from non-European countries.
 Through to the end of the year, foreign demand for French products is likely to be buoyed up by the upturn in the advanced economies and increase in line with world trade (+1.2% then +1.0% per quarter).
 The growth in French exports should be more modest, however (+0.6% on average per quarter), being held back by the downward trend in market share and the past rise in the value of the Euro.

 The business climate has not progressed for nine months now in France